Rock 'n' Roller Coaster: History

+Starring Aerosmith

+Disney's Hollywood Studios (1999–2026)

 In April 1998, Disney-MGM Studios (later named Disney's Hollywood Studios) announced that they would be adding Rock 'n' Roller Coaster.
 The ride was set to open in 1999 for the park's tenth anniversary.
+It would be located next to The Twilight Zone Tower of Terror in the Sunset Boulevard section, joining Fantasmic! as part of the area's late 1990s expansion.
 The park hired Vekoma to build the launched indoor roller coaster, and construction began two months prior to the announcement in February 1998.
 The track layout was completed by June 1998.

 Soft opening cast member previews began in June 1999.
 The following month, the attraction held its grand opening on July 29 with a special, invitation-only party featuring Aerosmith as the guests of honor.
 Winners were taken to the park, in stretch limousines and received complimentary meals.
 After a special performance by painter Denny Dent, winners received the chance to ride the roller coaster with one of the Aerosmith band members.
-A picture from the special event is on display near the exit of the ride.In each train, there are a total of 120 speakers.
-There are five surrounding each rider, consisting of two mid-range speakers, two tweeters, and a subwoofer placed under the seat.
+A picture from the special event was on display near the exit of the ride.
+In each seat of each train, five speakers surrounded each rider, consisting of two mid-range speakers, two tweeters, and a subwoofer placed under the seat.